ShobhitDiggikar/Tableau/README.md

 9. For a stacked bar chart to appear the only thing you need is **one measure** and a line chart to appear is **a measure followed by date**.

+10. Any thing which is a discrete whether it is a measure or a dimension will be in **blue colour**